Accessibility Tools

 Function (aka physiology) as a lot to do with why our anatomy (muscles, tendons, ligaments, bones, nerves, etc.) becomes pathological.
 Both training and rehabilitative exercise should respect the principles of function in the human body as they relate to posture and movement.
 It's just reality.
 Facts are facts.

-A number of common pathologies to joints and muscles are the direct result of dysfunctional postures and movement habits that have been present for simply too long.
 The tricky thing is, they hide silently only to become symptomatic or problematic.
 Identifying these dysfunctions and accepting that we have control over them is a huge first step in avoiding pain and limitation.

 Dysfunctional postures and movements will only get worse under these conditions: